 Cross-sensory perception: The raw information in learning

 The idea that each sense gives information to the brain and the brain interprets it is not exactly true.
-If you thought it is similar to how a camera takes a photo and the computer processes that light ‘data’ to form an image file, you are wrong.
+If you thought it is similar to how a camera takes a photo and the computer processes that light ‘data’ to form an image file, you are probably wrong.
 The brain does something very different.
-First, read this to know more about the senses we have.
+It would help to know more about our main senses.
+Read this to know more about the senses we have.

 Our senses unify and combine at many different places in the brain and help create a single percept (a unit of perceived stuff).
 This means that your senses are going to mix, and mingle, and no longer remain separate inputs of information.
 Furthermore, information from one sense influences the interpretation of another sense.
 For example, Coffee from a steel glass will taste different than the same coffee from a plastic glass; triangular food will taste saltier than rounded food.
 Here are some ways in which all our senses manipulate taste.